Regulations of the Faculty of the School of Law University of California, Davis

 A. Unless otherwise provided in this Article, all provisions in Articles II and III regarding examinations, written work, and grades applicable to J.D. students apply as well to LL.M. students.

-B. LL.M. candidates who are foreign law graduates and whose native language is not English shall be granted additional time for written examinations.
+B. Law students whose native language is not English and who have no previous study experience of at least one year in the English language shall be granted additional time for written examinations.
 The additional time shall be 20 minutes per regular exam hour.

 C. Professors shall grade LL.M. candidates on the same basis as J.D. candidates.